 Comparison of the last decade (May 2011 to May 2020)

-The Gold and silver relationship (the ratio concept) in the last decade is apparent in the graphs.
+When trying to compare gold or silver as an investment it is important to look at the relationship between Gold and silver (the ratio concept) in the last decade is apparent in the graphs.

 Gold dictates the price of silver.
 As you follow the graph, you’ll notice silver prices decrease as Gold prices increase despite minor fluctuations, indicating Gold’s long-term stability; silver, on a steady decline.